dschonholtz/Neuralink/README.md

 As if you can represent 32 possible next values, then you only need 5 bits to do that.

-So I built something that naively looks at the current value, and then looks at the most common next possible value for the entire dataset.
+So I built a look up algorithm that naively looks at the current value, and then looks at the most common next possible values for that now previous value.
+If it exists we just need to transmit this smaller bit string representing the position in common next values for the current value.
+If it doesn't we can transmit the entire normal value.

 I add a bit in front of this bit string to signify if it exists or not in the look up table.
 Then I tested look up tables for each value of length 32, 64, 128 and 256.